What is a Holistic Sex Therapist?

 • “Can intimacy heal after betrayal or infidelity?”

-• “Why does my body react even when my mind wants sex?”
+• “Why doesn't my body react even when my mind wants sex?”

 Bodies, Hormones & Ageing